devlucky/Kakapo/README.md

 }
 ```

-When a request is matched the RouteHandler receives a `Request` object that represents your request including components, query parmaters, HTTPBody and HTTPHeaders.
-The `Request` object can be usefull when building dynamic repsonses.
+When a request is matched, the RouteHandler receives a `Request` object that represents your request including components, query parmaters, HTTPBody and HTTPHeaders.
+The `Request` object can be useful when building dynamic repsonses.

 #### Third-Party Libraries

 Third-Party libraries that use the Foundation networking APIs are also supported but you might need to set a proper `NSURLSessionConfiguration`.
-For example to setup `Alamofire`:
+For example, to setup `Alamofire`:

 ```swift
  let configuration = NSURLSessionConfiguration.defaultSessionConfiguration()